nature is often overlooked as a healing balm

 Children's curiosity reaches up and out naturally, like saplings searching for the sunlight.
 When adults are able to meet them where they're at, we can help cultivate the passion for learning and growth that is inherent in every person.
 We gravitate towards building, creating, exploring and making decisions that affect our world because we, as humans, have evolved over hundreds of thousands of years of living in direct relationship with the land.
 These skills are embedded in our collective memory; that's why so many kids love playing outside.

-Our six-week Sapling Series is designed to provide an approachable, accessible introduction to many small-scale, place-based living skills for kids ages 8-12.
-We meet every other week on Wednesday afternoons for two hours at the Eastern Promenade in Portland and facilitate a rotating variety of outdoor activities.
-The classes we teach include: shelter-building, fire-by-friction, bundle-bows and arrows, making string and weaving baskets, coal-burned spoon carving, identifying plants and trees, foraging for food, tracking animals, and more.
+Our six-week sapling series is designed to provide an approachable, accessible introduction to many small-scale, place-based living skills for kids ages 6-10.
+We meet once a week for three hours at the Eastern Promenade in Portland and facilitate a rotating variety of outdoor activities.

-6. Baskets from invasive species, natural cordage from plant fibers
+6. Invasive bittersweet baskets, natural cordage and carabiners from plant fibers

-Our goal for the Forest School is to create the container for long-term, multi-generational communities of children to learn together outside.
-Learning happens best when children are encouraged to follow their own curiosity.
-We cultivate the sense of wonder inherent within us all, and allow each child’s unique passions to affect the flow of education.
+Our goal is to create the container for long-term, multi-generational communities of children to learn together outside.
+Learning happens best when young people are encouraged to follow their own curiosity.
+We cultivate the sense of wonder inherent within us all, and allow each person's unique passions to affect the flow of education.
 We use a variety of small-scale, place-based living skills, activities, games and stories about natural history to teach kids what they need to know.

-This twelve-week program is designed for kids ages 7-14.
-We meet every Wednesday from 9am-3pm.
+We meet every Monday from 9am-3pm.
 We work to maintain a mentor:mentee ratio of 1 to 5.
+Space is ultimately limited to 15 students.
 In order to ensure our community is a diverse and safe space for all children, registration may not guarantee enrollment.
-If there is sufficient interest from the community, we can open for a second day per week, or switch to a different day.
-We are currently scouting potential locations for the 2020/2021 season.
+If there is sufficient interest from the community, we can open for a second day per week (or switch to a different day.)